ITMO-NSS-team/senne/README.md

 ## Applications

 The "competition" folder contains examples of the algorithm for the "[On Cloud N: Cloud Cover Detection Challenge](https://www.drivendata.org/competitions/83/cloud-cover/)" competition.
+The more detailed explanation placed on [this page](./competition).